 - Soundings magazine's The Complete Guide to Winterizing.

 - BoatUS's Boater's Guide To Winterizing web page, which includes guidance and tips for all your winterizing needs.
-(Also, see Five Tips for "Green" Winterizing a Boat for additional tips.)
+(Also, see Discover Boating's Winterizing Your Boat for additional tips.)

 - CZM's Massachusetts Clean Marina Guide, which provides a set of Boater Fact Sheets with detailed information on: boat operation and fueling; hazardous waste and trash disposal; bilge water, graywater, and boat sewage; boat cleaning and hull/engine maintenance; and non-toxic cleaning alternatives.